Desktop47-02.jpg

 UNLOCK THE POSSIBILITIES

-A New York client purchased our chalet pillow in chocolate and wanted a second one to pair with her living room rug.
-As we were sold out, we requested a photo of the rug, then gathered ethically sourced camel shavings, merino, alpaca wool, and silk in her color palette to create the perfect luxe pillow.
+A New York client purchased our Chalet Pillow in chocolate and wanted a second to pair with her living room rug.
+As we were sold out, we asked her to share a photo of the rug, then gathered ethically sourced camel shavings, merino, alpaca wool, and silk in her palette to create the perfect luxe companion pillow.

-When she contacted us to say how much she loved her pillows, we knew we needed to offer this service to newsletter subscribers* and interior designers**.
+When she later wrote to say how much she loved them, we knew it was time to extend this service to our newsletter subscribers* and interior designers**.
 Orders received in June qualify for free customization (view in-stock pricing here).
-And so it is that what started out as a client request is now a design service.
+What began as a single client request has now become a signature design offering.

 Whether your style is modern, classic, relaxed, or inspired by the sea or a ski chalet, the possibilities at Designs by Alina are endless.